valecalderon/valecalderon/README.md

 ### I am currently...
 + Working on a Google Cloud Security Certificate
-+ Working on building a Facial Recognition Pipeline with Deep Learning in TensorFlow
++ Working on building my own blockchain in Go!
 ## How I work
 Although I recently graduated, I have been in the workforce for more than half my time studying computer science.
 I strive for excellence, and to pursue opportunities I have always dreamt of.
 Planning is my thing ✔️ I learn fast and love a good community and diversity.
 I just want to make my parents and country proud 🫀.